awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. Choose **Create snapshot**\.

-### Original Console<a name="cluster-snapshot-originalconsole"></a>
+### Original console<a name="cluster-snapshot-originalconsole"></a>

 You can create a snapshot of your cluster from the **Configuration** tab of your cluster as shown following\.
 You can also create a snapshot of your cluster from the snapshots part of the Amazon Redshift console\.
-For more information, see [Managing Snapshots Using the Console](managing-snapshots-console.md)\.<a name="snapshot-cluster-task"></a>
+For more information, see [Managing snapshots using the console](managing-snapshots-console.md)\.<a name="snapshot-cluster-task"></a>

 **To create a snapshot of a cluster**